TevinAjw/Creating-Windows-VM-with-Microsoft-Azure/README.md

 ![Create-VM-rg3](https://user-images.githubusercontent.com/116504189/198410887-3ffca5ae-06cd-4576-bb57-b3a890d3b2c9.png)

 What we will focus on is the name of the resource group.
 This name can literally be anything you want it to be (I would suggest something like "vm-lab" if you have multiple resource groups).
-When you've typed the desired name, click "review + create" at the bottom.
+For the region, we will select "EAST US".
+When you've typed the desired name, and selected the region, click "review + create" at the bottom.

 ![Create-VM-rg4](https://user-images.githubusercontent.com/116504189/198411157-8bee2b52-4327-4de4-893f-db4030d4aaac.png)